ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Index:
 : A non-negative integer that identifies a specific element in an array.
+  Note that the term _indexing_ is also used for accessing elements using negative integers ({{index-semantics}}), and for accessing member values in an object using their member name.

 Query:
 : Short name for JSONPath expression.